royaltongue/smm2-level-downloader-injector/README.md

 * Level thumbnails will not be the correct one from your replaced level
 * Level statistics will not be the correct ones from your replaced level
 * The maker will not be the correct one from your replaced level
 * After loading into a level, the level card will be entirely incorrect

+Some of these could be fixed by downloading further data from the MariOver API, but no promises I will get to that

 # How To Use
 0) **MAKE SURE YOUR EMULATROR IS CLOSED BEFORE INJECTING FILES**